-The 5th Defense Battalion lived in Nissen hut camps as this throughout the unit's stay in Iceland.
+The 5th Defense Battalion lived in Nissen hut camps as this and weatherproofed by the Marines upon their arrival and throughout the unit's stay in Iceland.
 Most of them were built before the onset of the exceptionally cold Icelandic winter.